The short video clip below (time: 2 minutes 45 seconds) shows a caregiver grooming a person in a late stage of dementia.

-As a caretaker of an individual with late stage Alzheimer’s disease, or any late stage dementia, a necessary part of providing care is to assist with grooming.
-Due to the late stage of the disease, the dementia patient is unable to handle these tasks on his or her own and requires a significant level of assistance.
-These grooming tasks include bathing, which may include sponge baths, undressing and dressing, combing one’s hair, and so forth.
+Assisting with grooming will likely be a daily responsibility for individuals who provide care for dementia patients who are in the late stages of the disease, whether it be Alzheimer’s disease, Parkinson’s, or any other form of dementia.
+Once the disease reaches its late stages, most dementia patients are unable to handle these tasks on their own and they will require a significant level of assistance.
+These grooming tasks include bathing, which may include sponge baths, undressing and dressing, combing one’s hair, flossing and brushing teeth, and any other daily tasks to keep the dementia patient clean and healthy.
 The following tips on grooming for late stage dementia will aid caregivers in ensuring these tasks go as smoothly as possible.

 This short video clip shows a caregiver grooming a person in a late stage of dementia (time: 2 minutes 45 seconds).